tpisani/django-inspect/README.rst

 django-inspect
 ==============

-**Note that this package is still in progress, there is much more to come.**

 Provides information about `django <https://www.djangoproject.com/>`_ models by a series of conveniences, such as its fields (local, foreign keys, many to many).
 Its only requirement is any version of django.